 In November 2014 Jennie Hammond, from Belfast, Northern Ireland, was crowned the UK’s Smartest Shopper by online voucher company Savoo.
-As well as working full time she writes and maintains a money saving blog at www.embarrassingbudgets.co.uk and in her first blog for the Living Room she talks about her own experience of being in debt and provides some money-saving tips.
+As well as working full time she writes and maintains a money-saving blog and in her first blog, she talks about her own experience of being in debt and provides some money-saving tips.

 For years I lived at the limit of a large, four figure overdraft, but never thought it was a major problem.
 Yes, it would have been nice to see my bank account go into the black on payday, but this never happened, and, I reckoned, if the bank was happy to ‘give’ me their money, I was happy to take it.

 I only began to get concerned when my periodic requests to increase my overdraft stopped being approved.
 I realised at that point that the endless stream of cash that the bank made available to me had, in fact, ended.
 Then the unthinkable (or inevitable) happened.
 I got a letter from the bank to tell me that my overdraft would be cut by £1,250 within the next three weeks.

 There was shock, there was panic, there was a tearful, sleepless night, and by morning there was an Excel spreadsheet listing all of my income and expenditure.
 My very first household budget.

 Literally overnight, I went from being totally clueless (or blissfully ignorant) about money, to knowing exactly what I could afford to spend, to repay, and even to save.

 On contacting the bank the following morning (which was much less daunting than I had expected) I agreed to repay £110 per month in order to clear the debt within one year.
 I was fortunate enough to be employed at the time, albeit on a temporary contract, and that I knew that, with some changes, I could meet the repayments.